 BrokerRunning also provides a static method called setEnvironmentVariableOverrides that lets you can pass in a map containing these variables.
 They override system environment variables.
 This might be useful if you wish to use different configuration for tests in multiple test suites.
 IMPORTANT: The method must be called before invoking any of the isRunning() static methods that create the rule instance.
 Variable values are applied to all instances created after this invocation.
 Invoke clearEnvironmentVariableOverrides() to reset the rule to use defaults (including any actual environment variables).

-In your test cases, you can use those properties when creating the connection factory.
+In your test cases, you can use the brokerRunning when creating the connection factory; getConnectionFactory() returns the rule's RabbitMQ ConnectionFactory.
 The following example shows how to do so: